3 Questions to Ask About Obstetric Fistula

 2. Who is Obstetric Fistula Impacting?

 As mentioned above, obstetric fistula affects some of the most marginalized populations in the world—young, rural and poor women in developing nations.
 But aside from that, the women suffering from this condition are SURVIVORS!
 Every year 830 women die from preventable pregnancy or childbirth-related complications, but these women did not.
 They have suffered greatly, but they have survived.

-There are several amazing NGO’s around the world working to help women suffering from obstetric fistula and Mercy Ships is one of them.
+There are several amazing NGOs around the world working to help women suffering from obstetric fistula and Mercy Ships is one of them.
 Each year our volunteer medical teams provide free surgery to repair this devastating condition.
-During our current field service in Cameroon, our team has performed 278 surgeries on women who had experienced only rejection and disdain before coming to the Africa Mercy.
-In addition to treating the condition, our volunteers provide courses and training local professionals, improving the medical capacity of the country for years to come.
+During our current field service in Cameroon, our team has performed 278 surgeries on women who had experienced only rejection and disdain before coming to our hospital ship, the Africa Mercy.
+In addition to treating the condition, our volunteers provide courses and training to local professionals, improving the medical capacity of the country for years to come.